 Salem is a city located in the North Central part of the south Indian state, Tamil Nadu.
 Located at a distance of 340 km away from the capital city of Chennai, Salem is also famous as the Mango City.
 It is the fifth largest city in the state and a Municipal Corporation.
 The city derives its name from the word Cheram which indicates that the region is a part of Cheram land.
-The ancient profession of the inhabitants of the region was to weave Saeylai which is a cloth worn by women.
-The glorious past
+The ancient profession of the inhabitants of the region was to weave Saeylai, which is a cloth worn by women.

 Salem is a popular tourist and pilgrim destination.
 The city is home to several famous religious places like the Kottai Mariamman Temple, Tharamangalam Temple, Salem Sugavaneshwarar Temple, Arulmigi Alagirinathar Temple, EllaiPedari Amman Temple and Jama Masjid to name a few.

 Salem also produces good quality fabrics which are exported across the world.
 Salem if famous for the cotton and silk fabrics produced here which make for a good buy.

-Here Goes the History..
+Here Goes The History...

 Legends say that the city of Salem which was earlier known as Cheralam was founded by the Chera dynasty leader, Cherarnan Peruman.
 The word Cheralam means mountain range.
 The history of Salem dates back to the Stone Age.

 Evidences of inhabitation from the Paleolithic and Neolithic age have been found around the region.
 Salem has seen the rise and fall of several empires and dynasties across the ages.
 It has been ruled by the Pandiyan, Pallava, Chozha, Hoysala and Chalukya dynasties.

 After the Mysore Madurai war of the early 18th century, the region was taken over by Hyder Ali.
-In 1768, Colonel Wood captured it from him however he took it back in 1772.
+In 1768, Colonel Wood captured it from him, but he took it back in 1772.
 In 1799, Salem was annexed by Lord Clive and it became a military base till 1861.

 Travelling to Salem is easy as it is well connected by air, rail as well as road transport.
-Salem has a domestic airport from which flight operate to Chennai.
+Salem has a domestic airport from which the flights operate to Chennai.
 Flights to cities around the country and the world can be taken from Chennai Airport.
 The Salem Junction is a major railway station which connects the city to all important towns and cities of the country.
 Regular buses are available from Salem to nearby cities including Chennai.

 Salem experiences tropical weather and the best time of the year to visit the city is during the winters from the month of November to March.